-Apart from this, the Burpee Natural History Museum has an interesting exhibition on the native tribes of America.
+Apart from this, the Burpee Natural History Museum on North Main Street has an interesting exhibition on the native tribes of America.
 Here, we even learned that just a couple of yards away there was a turtle shaped mound by the river which we duly visited afterwards.

 There is always something exciting going on at the museum thanks to the changing exhibitions.
 While we were there, we got to see lots of live animals including turtles, reptiles, and spiders.
 We were also offered to touch some of the animals but we kindly declined…